-The Executive Board and Supervisory Board of Berentzen-Gruppe Aktiengesellschaft also addressed the recommendations set out in the German Corporate Governance Code (GCGC) in the 2022 financial year.
-Previously in December 2021, the Executive Board and Supervisory Board had jointly issued the Annual Declaration of Berentzen-Gruppe Aktiengesellschaft on the German Corporate Governance Code pursuant to Section 161 German Stock Corporations Act (Aktiengesetz, AktG) on the basis of the version of the GCGC dated December 16, 2019.
-This was updated by the jointly issued Declaration in February 2022, likewise on the basis of the version of the GCGC dated December 16, 2019.
+The Executive Board and Supervisory Board of Berentzen-Gruppe Aktiengesellschaft also addressed the recommendations set out in the German Corporate Governance Code (GCGC) in the 2023 financial year.
+Previously in December 2022, the Executive Board and Supervisory Board had jointly issued the Annual Declaration of Berentzen-Gruppe Aktiengesellschaft on the German Corporate Governance Code pursuant to Section 161 German Stock Corporations Act (Aktiengesetz, AktG) on the basis of the version of the GCGC dated April 28, 2022.

-The Annual Declaration of the Berentzen-Gruppe Aktiengesellschaft on the German Corporate Governance Code pursuant to Section 161 AktG issued jointly by the Executive Board and Supervisory Board in December 2022 on the basis of the versions of the GCGC dated April 28, 2022 and December 16, 2019 is reproduced in the following.
+The Annual Declaration of the Berentzen-Gruppe Aktiengesellschaft on the German Corporate Governance Code pursuant to Section 161 AktG issued jointly by the Executive Board and Supervisory Board in December 2023 on the basis of the version of the GCGC dated April 28, 2022 is reproduced in the following.